Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Along with Pura Tanah Lot north of Legian Beach, the Gate of Heaven in Karangasem, and the rice terraces, the jungle swing in Bongkasa is the most popular photo spot in Bali.
 Hence, due to Instagram and all those

-wannabe-influencers, all these magic places degenerate to overused backdrops and photosets.
+wannabe-influencers, all these magic places degenerate into overused backdrops and photosets.
 I’ve written about this terrible phenomenon in my post Most Instagrammable – Till Death Do Us Part.

 And guess what – death did people part: In 2018, a French tourist fell from a swing 15 meters into Tegallalang Valley and died.
 The swings got famous through…yes, Instagram and have multiplied mainly in the valley ever since.
 There are no size or safety standards for those swings.